Food & Catering

 Campus Dining service is suggested for all events serving alcohol.
 Caterers other than contracted Stony Brook University dining services must obtain a copy of the caterers' Temporary Site Liquor License/Permit (granted by the New York State Liquor Authority).
 A copy of the License/Permit must be submitted to the Reservations Office one week prior in advance.

 NY State Law requires servers of alcohol to post the liquor licenses during the event.
 Groups are responsible for ensuring that alcohol remains within the approved premises.
-Please call University Police or the Director of Student Centers if you notice alcoholic beverages served without proper approval.
+Please call University Police or the Director of Campus Life Centers if you notice alcoholic beverages served without proper approval.

 Please be advised that the University's Alcohol Policy has been updated, effective August 2019.
 This policy now has specific rules for alcohol sales at athletic venues and covers: wristbands, purchase limitations, venue rules, and first & last calls.
 To view the policy, please click here.